10 Light-Bodied Red Wines That Are Perfectly Chillable

 1. Pinot Noir

 Pinot Noir is the princess of wine varieties.
 It’s tough to grow, and even tougher to produce into quality wine.
 For this reason, Pinot tends to be pricier than other common varieties, but with its notes of red fruits, floral aromas, and smooth tannins, a good quality Pinot Noir is so worth it.
+A notable choice from Sonoma County's Windsor is the 2017 Estate Pinot Noir from Bricoleur Vineyards, which beautifully embodies these traits with a smooth, layered palate of cranberry, subtle vanilla from oak, and a lingering finish.

 Food pairings: Mushroom pizza, grilled salmon, gruyere, or anything involving truffle.